tidepool-org/development/README.md

 The good news is that we anticipate upgrading the Gloo version in the near future, and will support [Envoy's tracing capabilities](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing.html), as outlined in the [Gloo Tracing Documentation](https://gloo.solo.io/advanced_configuration/tracing/).

 Stay Tuned :)

+## Kafka CLI Usage

+A few notes for how to access/use the Kafka CLI.
+Accurate as of 2023-12-15 at least. :)

+The Kafka CLI (which is just a bunch a bash scripts) is accessible via the kafka pod:

+    $ kubectl exec -it kafka-kafka-0 -- bash
+    $ ls bin/kafka-* # to see all the various CLI commands

+However, a lot of the commands require authentication credentials, and those more or less have to come from a file.
+The kafka pod is lacking in editors, so here's one way to get around that:

+    $ cat - > /tmp/kafka.config <<EOF
+	KafkaClient {
+        security.protocol=SASL_PLAINTEXT
+        sasl.mechanism=SCRAM-SHA-512
+        sasl.jaas.config=org.apache.kafka.common.security.scram.ScramLoginModule required username="kafka" password="<password from kafka secret>";
+    };
+    EOF
+	$ bin/kafka-topics.sh --command-config=/tmp/kafka.config --list --bootstrap-server localhost:9092

+And remember that the password found in the kafka secret will be base64 encoded, so reverse that before you insert it in the file above.

+    $ kubectl get -o json secret kafka | jq -r '.data.password | @base64d'

 ## Troubleshooting